.

 1. Text Link

-The clinical laboratory represents big business.
-Currently valued at over $200 billion, the global clinical laboratory service market is expected to reach a staggering $290 billion by 2028.
+Clinical laboratory management and service represent big business.
+Currently valued at well over $200 billion annually, the global market is expected to reach a staggering $290 billion by 2028.

-The secret behind this impressive growth?
-It's all about the rise in demand for advanced pathology lab software (pathology report software) solutions, commonly known as laboratory information systems (LIS abbreviation medical) and sometimes even called laboratory information management systems (LIMS lab management software).
-For our purposes and our audience here, we’ll use pathology lab software and laboratory information systems interchangeably.
+The secret behind this impressive growth is the growing demand for advanced pathology lab software, known as laboratory information systems (LIS software) and sometimes called laboratory information management systems (LIMS lab management software).

-By using these innovative laboratory information systems, labs can enhance their laboratory workflow management, boost efficiency, and streamline the often complicated laboratory billing process (laboratory revenue cycle management/RCM cycle).
-With these laboratory information system software and RCM tools in hand, labs are better equipped to navigate the fast-paced and ever-changing market.
+By using these innovative diagnostic lab software systems, labs can enhance their laboratory workflow management, boost efficiency, and streamline the often complicated laboratory billing process (RCM cycle).

 Types of Pathology Lab Software Systems

-Pathology lab software/pathology report software terminology can be confusing.
+Pathology lab software can be confusing.
 Sometimes definitions are unclear or change over time.

-For example, laboratory information systems (LIS systems) and laboratory information management systems (LIMS systems) previously referred to very different concepts and laboratory workflow, but today their meanings virtually overlap.
+For example, laboratory information systems (LIS systems) and laboratory information management systems (lab LIMS) previously referred to very different concepts and workflows, but today their meanings virtually overlap.

-Or, to take another example, the term pathology lab reporting software can be used as a synonym for laboratory information system software, but can also be used more broadly, to refer to any other pathology software used by a laboratory.
+For example, the lab term pathology software can be used as a synonym for laboratory information system software, and more broadly for any other pathology lab management software used in a medical setting.

-Taking it even a step further, we at LigoLab call our LIS system software an “Informatics Platform” because it goes beyond the basic tenets of LIS systems and LIMS systems in terms of features and functionality by including a powerful lab revenue cycle management/lab billing module, and it serves as an end-to-end enterprise-grade pathology software solution for all medical laboratories and pathology practices.
+Taking it even a step further, we at LigoLab call our laboratory information system software an “all-in-one medical LIS and lab billing informatics platform” because it goes beyond the basic tenets of laboratory information system functions by including a powerful lab revenue cycle management module, and serves as an end-to-end enterprise-grade LIS pathology solution for all medical laboratory specialties.

-LigoLab Informatics Platform features modules for anatomic pathology, clinical laboratory, molecular diagnostics, lab revenue cycle management, and direct-to-consumer lab testing (TestDirectly and TestDirectly.com), all on a silo-free and fully integrated informatics platform that supports every role, every department, and every case, enabling medical laboratories and pathology practices to attain a level of efficiency that allows for differentiation in the marketplace, rapid scaling of operations, and most importantly, more profitability.
+The LigoLab platform features modules for anatomic pathology, clinical laboratory, molecular diagnostics, plus lab revenue cycle management, and direct-to-consumer lab testing (TestDirectly and TestDirectly.com), all on a silo-free and fully integrated application that supports every role, department, and case, enabling medical laboratories to attain a level of efficiency that allows for differentiation in the marketplace, rapid scaling of operations, and most importantly, more profitability.

 Learn More: Six Factors That Should Be Considered Before Upgrading Your Lab's Pathology Reporting Software

-Laboratory information systems (LIS systems) are the most common pathology lab software suites that one will usually see in a lab.
+Laboratory information systems (healthcare LIS) are the most common pathology lab software suites that one will find in a medical lab.

 Key Laboratory Information System Functions

-• Compliance: LIS systems ensure adherence to guidelines from CAP (College of American Pathologists), CLIA, (Clinical Laboratory Improvement Amendments), HIPAA (Health Insurance Portability and Accountability Act), and other regulatory agencies, mitigating compliance concerns and avoiding penalties.
+• Compliance: Medical LIS systems ensure adherence to guidelines from CAP (College of American Pathologists), CLIA (Clinical Laboratory Improvement Amendments), HIPAA (Health Insurance Portability and Accountability Act), and other regulatory agencies, mitigating compliance concerns and avoiding penalties.

-• Efficient Lab Processes: LIS systems manage various lab tasks, such as patient demographic data collection, specimen and test result tracking, order tracking, quality control, diagnosis and treatment recommendations, interoperability with instruments, and interfacing with third parties like physician customers and insurance companies, and customer service.
+• Efficient Lab Processes: LIS lab solutions manage various tasks, such as patient demographic data collection, specimen and test result tracking, order tracking, quality control, diagnosis and treatment recommendations, instrument interoperability, and interfacing with third parties like physician customers, insurance companies, and customer service.

-• Digital Pathology Workflow: Modern LIS system solutions, like LigoLab's comprehensive platform, support digital pathology and enable automated and electronic lab workflow, replacing paper-based records and legacy laboratory software systems.
+• Digital Pathology Workflow: Modern LIS systems, like LigoLab's comprehensive platform, support advanced digital pathology solutions and enable automated lab workflow, replacing paper-based records and legacy pathology software systems.
 This results in fewer errors, faster processing times, lower costs for human resources, and increased scalability.

-• Lab Revenue Cycle Management (Lab RCM): By integrating LIS systems with laboratory billing and Lab RCM processes, labs can transparently optimize technical and financial performance.
+• Lab Revenue Cycle Management (Lab RCM): Medical LIS systems integrated with advanced laboratory billing solutions can transform RCM cycle visibility and optimize technical and financial performance.

-LigoLab’s all-in-one informatics platform frees its users from restrictions like paper forms and siloed laboratory software systems that cause interoperability issues.
-With one united LIS software infrastructure, end-to-end data integrity is ensured
+LigoLab’s all-in-one informatics platform frees users from restrictions like paper forms and siloed laboratory software systems that cause interoperability issues.
+With one united LIS software infrastructure, end-to-end data integrity is ensured.

-Top-notch laboratory information system solutions can easily accommodate this digital connection and provide pre-loaded, customizable templates that make pathology laboratory workflow management and reporting a breeze.
+Top-notch LIS pathology information system solutions can easily accommodate this digital connection and provide pre-loaded, customizable templates that make lab workflow management and reporting a breeze.

-Why LIS System and Lab RCM Reporting Matters
+Why LIS Software and Lab RCM Interoperability Matter

 Clinical laboratory management.